 to allow configuring these settings rather than hard-coding the usual

-I also had to set the modem's initialization string to use a Bell answer tone
+I also had to set my BBS's modem's initialization string to use a Bell answer

 Since the terminal's modem does not have any way to dial on its own, it requires a separate handset plugged into the underside.
-A number is dialed on the handset and once the modem tone is heard, the lighted "data" button is pushed to cut off the handset's speaker and mouthpiece and start the connection.
-Unlike more modern, faster modem connections, there is no negotiation of features and error correction, so the connection starts almost instantly.
+A number is dialed on the handset and once the modem tone is heard, the illuminated "data" button is pushed to cut off the handset's speaker and mouthpiece and start the connection.
+Unlike more modern modem connections which can transfer data at much higher speeds, there is no negotiation of features and error correction, so the connection starts almost instantly.